rwpenney/pmcyg/README.md

-All files forming part of pmcyg are released under the GNU General Public License (v3) (see http://www.gnu.org/licenses) and are Copyright 2009-2022 RW Penney
+All files forming part of pmcyg are released under the GNU General Public License (v3) (see http://www.gnu.org/licenses) and are Copyright 2009-2023 RW Penney

 ## Installation

 To run pmcyg, you will need to have a recent version of [Python](https://www.python.org) installed
-(note that this must be Python-3.3 or later).
+(note that this should be Python-3.6 or later).
 This should be available by default on most GNU/Linux systems, or can be obtained from https://www.python.org